remix-run/remix/docs/tutorial/3-loading-data.md

 };
 ```

-Here's how you can indicate data-based a 404:
+Here's how you could send a 404 page to the user and the browser:

 ```tsx [6]
 import { json } from "remix";